quinnandrews/spring-local-postgresql/README.md

 }
 ```

-Now you can run the Application locally in IntelliJ IDEA by simply right-clicking on `LocalApplication.class` in the Project Panel and selecting `Run 'LocalApplication'` from the Context Menu, which will also create a `Run Configuration` for later use.
+Now you can run the Application locally in IntelliJ IDEA by simply right-clicking on `LocalApplication.class` in the Project Panel and selecting `Run 'LocalApplication'` from the Context Menu, which will also create a `Run Configuration` for later use, but you don't need to do make any changes to the `Run Configuration`.
+Its default setting work just fine.

 ### Supported Configuration Properties